OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13010

-The user is running the add-in on Office Online and is using Microsoft Edge or Internet Explorer.
+The user is running the add-in an Office web client and is using Microsoft Edge or Internet Explorer.
 The user’s Office 365 domain, and the login.microsoftonline.com domain, are in a different security zones in the browser settings.
 If this error is returned, the user will have already seen an error explaining this and linking to a page about how to change the zone configuration.
 If your add-in provides functions that don't require the user to be signed in, then your code should catch this error and allow the add-in to stay running.

 ### 13012